kvtrice/skin-stack/README.md

 Millions of people globally have some kind of skincare routine; this can range from a simple daily moisturiser to a complex 10 step regime.
 But as a skincare routine grows, so too does the number of products you have, and the number of interactions between products that need to be considered.
 Some products need to be used at night time, others in the morning, some need to be washed of immediately, others kept on, some can't be used in conjunction with certain other products and others need to be used only twice a week.
 How do you keep track of it all?

-## 2. Why should we solve it? 🤔 <div id="2"/>

 As someone that's recently embarked on a skincare journey I've felt this pain first hand.
 It's become increasingly challenging to keep track of which products I should be using, when I should be using them and what order I should be using them in.
 I've been on the hunt for solutions to help me track my routines but every application I tried is either too costly, has a lot of extra's around mood or food tracking and other aspects I'm not interested in or has poor UI making it frustrating to navigate.
 It's seemed impossible to find a simple, no-fluff skincare routine tracker that let's me add products in a click and tracks the what, how and when of my daily skincare routines.

 And when speaking to people around me, it seems I'm not alone.
 Many have resorted to just using the notes app in their phone in lieu of a better solution.
 And as you can imagine it quickly becomes frustrating to manually add and change products or routines across all days of the week, not to mention the lack of product tracking or home screen reminders.

+## 2. Why is it a problem worth solving? 🤔 <div id="2"/>

+There are a number of reasons why improving how people track their skincare routines is a valuable issue to tackle:

+### Skincare Routine Complexity
+Skincare routines are becoming more and more sophisticated, with the number of product options increasing rapidly the amount of research and knowledge around products always increasing around the world.
+Without having a straight forward way to to track routines users find it difficult to remember which products to use, how to user them and when.
+Or worse, they might put it in the 'too hard basket' and forego having a skincare routine at all.

+### Product Interaction Concerns
+Many skincare products have active ingredients that shouldn't to used at the same time as other active ingredients.
+With the number of products in a skincare routine increasing, keeping track of which ones interact with each other and managing the times of day they're used can quickly become cumbersome.
+Without a systematic approach, very quickly a user can end up in a situation where they want to use a skincare product only to realise they've already used another one where there's an interaction that should be avoided.
+Frustrating!

+### Manual Tracking is Time-Consuming
+Many people rely heavily on simple notes apps for their skincare routine tracking; not only is this an extremely time-consuming process but it also opens the door to human error.
+Given the nature of manually typing things in, products that are used across multiple days and routines can't easily be duplicated without manually typing or copy / pasting it.
+Products on certains days can easily be forgotten, and if as a user you want to add some personal notes about the routine then the space and readability quickly goes down hill.
+Adding to that, as new products are tried or changed in routines, users have to remember to go in and manually update every day / routine where that change occurs; another admin task that's easily forgotten or avoided because of it's painful nature.

+### Lack of Specialised Solutions
+Whilst there are a number of existing applications that offer skincare tracking as a feature, they also offer a number of unnecessary extra's such as diary entries, mood tracking, food tracking, progress image updates etc. For someone looking for a **straight forward** skincare routine tracking solution, these extra features add a lot of complexity and make the application unintuitive and less user-friendly.
+Not to mention the additional costs associated for the 'all in one package'.
+There's seemingly a gap in the market for people like me that are looking for a no-frills simple skincare routine tracking app.

-This is where Skin Stack comes in - an intuitive no-frills way to track and maintain your skincare routines without the effort.
+This is where Skin Stack comes in - a simple way to systematically track and maintain your skincare routines without the manual effort.
+Nothing you don't need, just simple, to-the-point skincare tracking.

 ## 3. Chosen database system (and it's drawbacks) 🚦 <div id="3"/>

 PostgreSQL was chosen as it is a powerful relational database management system.
-For my project this is an important factor given the many-to-many relationship between Routines and Products (described in the ERD above).
+For my project this is an important factor given the many-to-many relationship between Routines and Products (described in the ERD below).
 Additionally PostgreSQL offered more scalability and extensibility than other options (such as MySQL), as well as having robust data integrity functionality, making future project enhancements and expansions possible with ease.

-However it's worth noting that these advantages do come with the trade off of performance.
+It's worth noting that these advantages do come with the trade off of performance.
 PostgreSQL being so highly exstensible comes at a cost, and as such it's not as lightweight as some of it's competitors.
-Taking thsi into consideration, having concurrency handled extremely well and certainty about the integrity of my data was worth the trade off.
+Taking this into consideration, having concurrency handled extremely well and certainty about the integrity of my data was worth the trade off.

 ## 4. Key functionalities & benefits of an ORM 💡 <div id="4"/>

+Object-Relational Mapping (or ORM) is extremely useful in helping engineers interact with relational databases, specifically when using an OOP (Object Oriented Programming) approach.

+One of the key functionalities of an ORM is that it is able to directly map objects to tables in a relational database, with objects linking to rows in a table and the attributes of the object mapping to the columns in the table.
+This is really helpful as it means engineers can navigate their objects in their own language rather than relying on SQL queries in order to work with the objects.

+Another key functionality of an ORM is the management of database schema information.
+ORM's provide tools to create the database structure and handle the breadth of all CRUD operations (Create, Read, Update, Delete).
+This streamlines  the process for engineers when it comes to creating tables, querying the data (Read) and updating or deleting information, as they're able to do it in a familiar object-oriented programming way.

 ## 5. API Endpoints ☁️ <div id="5"/>